cdepillabout/termonad/README.md

 There are a couple solutions to this problem, listed in the sections below.

 (These steps are definitely confusing, and I would love to figure out a better way to do this.
-Please submit and issue or PR if you have a good idea about how to fix this.)
+Please submit an issue or PR if you have a good idea about how to fix this.)

 #### Running with `stack`

 If you originally compiled Termonad with `stack`, you can use `stack` to execute Termonad.
-First, you must change to the directory with the Termonad source.
+First, you must change to the directory with the Termonad source code.
 From there, you can run `stack exec`:

 ```sh
 $ cd termonad/  # change to the termonad source code directory